Captor Capital Announces Non-Brokered Private Placement

 About Captor Capital Corp.

 Captor Capital Corp. is a Canadian vertically integrated cannabis company listed on the Canadian Securities Exchange, and the Frankfurt and Stuttgart stock exchanges.
-Captor provides recreational marijuana products to consumers, as well as other high demand cannabis-based goods.
-The Company follows a strategy of acquiring cash flowing established companies and organizations with growth potential that require capital to scale.
+Captor provides recreational cannabis products to consumers, as well as other high demand cannabis-based goods.
+The Company follows a strategy of acquiring cash flowing, established companies and organizations with growth potential that require capital to scale.

 Gavin Davidson,